sass/sass/doc-src/SASS_REFERENCE.md

       color: #00ff00;
       width: 97% }

-The second syntax for attributes is slightly different.
+The second syntax for properties is slightly different.
-The colon is at the beginning of the attribute, rather than between the name and the value, so it's easier to tell what elements are attributes just by glancing at them.
+The colon is at the beginning of the property, rather than between the name and the value, so it's easier to tell what elements are properties just by glancing at them.
 For example:

     #main p